kiarashvosough1999/StateFullOpertaion/README.md

 let queue = OperationQueue()

 queue.addOperation(identifier: .unique(), queuePriority: .normal, qualityOfService: .background) { completed in
    // your code

-	// after you've done the completed block should be called to dequeue operation from queue completed()
+   // after you've done the completed block should be called to dequeue operation from queue ompleted()

 } onCompleted: {
    // will be call just right before the dequeing operation from queue